felix-mu/geomap-wms-panel/README.md

 ![](https://raw.githubusercontent.com/felix-mu/geomap-wms-panel/main/mutli-layer-whitespaces.PNG)

-## ⚠️ Troubleshooting data layers when merging to multiple datasource queries into one map layer
+## ⚠️ Troubleshooting data layers when merging multiple datasource queries into one map layer
 In some occasions it might be necessary to join mutliple datasource queries into one output dataset to summarize information coming from different sources in a single map layer.
 This can be achieved by applying [transformations](https://grafana.com/docs/grafana/latest/panels-visualizations/query-transform-data/transform-data/) on the returned data frames.

 ![alt text](https://raw.githubusercontent.com/felix-mu/geomap-wms-panel/main/multiple_queries.png)